ghi-electronics/Documentation/software/tinyclr/tutorials/graphics.md

 ---

+## BasicGraphics

+`BasicGraphics` driver is a simpler alternative that runs on all devices, including small devices without native display support.
+Learn more about `BasicGraphics` [here.](../drivers/software-utility.md)

 ## Native Displays

 Native display support in TinyCLR OS is handled automatically using the microcontroller's DMA to transfer data in parallel to the display without slowing down your application.

 The following example runs on the SCM20260D Dev Board with either the 4.3" or 7" display.
 You will need to add a font and a small JPG image as [resources](resources.md) to run the code as is.